-REVA UNIVERSITY
+ABOUT REVA UNIVERSITY

-REVA University has been established under the REVA University Act, 2012 of Government of Karnataka and notified in Karnataka State Gazette dated 27th February, 2013.
-The University is empowered by UGC to award degrees in any branch of knowledge under Sec.22 of the UGC Act.
+REVA University has been established under the REVA University Act, 2012 of Government of Karnataka and notified in Karnataka State Gazette dated 7th February, 2013.
+The University is empowered by UGC to award degrees any branch of knowledge under Sec.22 of the UGC Act.
 The University is a Member of Association of Indian Universities, New Delhi.
 The main objective of the University is to prepare students with knowledge, wisdom and patriotism to face the global challenges and become the top leaders of the country and the globe in different fields.

-REVA University, located in between Kempegowda International Airport and Bangalore city, has a sprawling green campus spread over 45 acres of land and equipped with state-of-the-art infrastructure that provide conducive environment for higher learning and research.
-The REVA campus has well equipped laboratories, custom-built teaching facilities, fully air-conditioned library, central computer center, a well-planned sports facility with cricket ground, running track and variety of indoor and outdoor sports activities, and facilities for cultural programs.
-The unique feature of REVA campus is the largest residential facility for students, faculty members and support staff.
+REVA University located in between Kempegowda International Airport and Bangalore city, has a sprawling green campus spread over 45 acres of land and equipped with state-of-the-art infrastructure that provide conducive environment for higher learning and research.
+The REVA campus has well equipped laboratories, custom-built teaching facilities, fully air-conditioned library and central computer centre, the well planned sports facility with cricket ground, running track & variety of indoor and outdoor sports activities, facilities for cultural programs.
+The unique feature of REVA campus is the largest residential facility for students, faculty members and supportive staff.

-The University is presently offering 26 Post Graduate Degree programs, 34 Undergraduate Degree programs in various branches of studies and has 15000+ students studying in various branches of knowledge at graduate and post graduate level and 410 scholars pursuing research leading to Ph.D. in 19 disciplines.
-It has 900+ well qualified, experienced and committed faculty members of whom majority are doctorates in their respective areas and most of them are guiding students pursuing research leading to Ph.D.
+The University is presently offering 23 Post Graduate Degree programs, 20 Degree and PG Degree programs in various branches of studies and has 15000+ students studying in various branches of knowledge at graduate and post graduate level and 410 Scholars pursuing research leading to PhD in 18 disciplines.
+It has 800+ well qualified, experienced and committed faculty members of whom majority are doctorates in their respective areas and most of them are guiding students pursuing research leading to PhD.